Iwahori-Hecke algebra and unramified local L-functions: Introduction

 The second example is the case of the spin $L$-function of $\GSp_{4}$.
 We put

 where $J_2$ denotes the anti-diagonal matrix whose anti-diagonal entries are one.
-We consider the spin representation ${\rm Spin}$ of $\GSpin_{5}(\C)=\widehat{\GSp_{4}}$.
+We consider the spin representation $\mathrm{Spin}$ of the Langlands dual group $\GSpin_{5}(\C)$ of $\GSp_{4}$.
 Let $(\pi, V)$ be an irreducible unramified principal series representation of $\GSp_{4}(\Q_{p})$.
 Then, in \cite[Section~2.4]{MR2636500} (see also \cite[Section~3.4.2]{LSZ}), Taylor established a similar identity to above for the spin $L$-function $L(s,\pi,\mathrm{Spin})$ in his study of $p$-adic family of Siegel modular forms.
-More precisely, by using the Siegel parahoric subgroup $K$ of $\GSp_{4}(\Q_{p})$, which is defined by
+More precisely, by using the Siegel parahoric subgroup $J$ of $\GSp_{4}(\Q_{p})$, which is defined by

 Taylor proved that